airqo-platform/AirQo-api/src/spatial/README.md

 - `curl` cannot connect: confirm the container is running and port `5000` is published.
 - Health check fails: inspect container logs and confirm the Flask app started successfully.
-- Google credential errors: verify that `GOOGLE_APPLICATION_CREDENTIALS` in `.env` points to `/app/google_application_credentials.json` and that the file is mounted into the container.
+- Google credential errors on legacy BigQuery/GCS endpoints: verify that `GOOGLE_APPLICATION_CREDENTIALS` in `.env` points to `/app/google_application_credentials.json` and that the file is mounted into the container.
+Source metadata CAMS evidence does not require Google credentials.
 - OSM or Overpass errors such as `Server load too high`: this is an upstream OpenStreetMap service issue; retry later or use a different Overpass endpoint if needed.

 ## API authentication